 ITEM 2.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

-In this Report on Form 10-Q, unless the context requires otherwise, "Isis," "Company," "we," "our," and "us," means Isis Pharmaceuticals, Inc. and its subsidiaries, including Regulus Therapeutics Inc., our jointly owned subsidiary.
+In this Report on Form 10-Q, unless the context requires otherwise, "Isis," "Company," "we," "our," and "us," refers to Isis Pharmaceuticals, Inc. and its subsidiaries, including Regulus Therapeutics Inc., its jointly owned subsidiary.

 Forward-Looking Statements